BretFisher/kubernetes-mastery/slides/k8s/kubectlget.md

 - Or directly `--server`, `--user`, etc.

+--

 - `kubectl` can be pronounced "Cube C T L", "Cube cuttle", "Cube cuddle"...

+- I'll be using the official name "Cube Control" 😎

 ---